Water adsorption in silica

 The annealing procedure consists of adjusting the system temperature in successive steps.
 Here, a large initial temperature is chosen to ensure the melting of the SiO2 structure.
 Then, several steps are used to progressively cool down the system until it solidifies and forms amorphous silica.
 Depending on the material, different cooling velocities can sometimes lead to different crystal structures or different degrees of defect.

-Create a new input file named input.lammps in the SilicaBlock/ folder, and copy the following lines in it:
+Create a new input file named input.lammps in the SilicaBlock/ folder, and copy the following lines into it:

 units metal